yonahforst/invitation/README.md

 To issue an invitation:

-* a user can invite someone to join an organization by providing an email
+* a user can invite someone to join an invitable by providing an email address to invite
-* if the user already exists, that user is added as a member of the organization, and a notification email is sent
+* if the user already exists, that user is added to the invitable, and a notification email is sent
-* if the user does not exist, the app sends an email with a link to sign up, and creates a membership for the new user when they sign up
+* if the user does not exist, the app sends an email with a link to sign up.
+When the new user signs up, they are added to the invitable organization or resource.
-* the invitation grants the invited user access to ONLY the organization they were invited to
+* the invite grants the invited user access to ONLY the invitable organization they were invited to

 ## Prerequisites